 Order: The absence of absolute truth leads to:

 Chaos.
-For example, if the law of gravity is not absolute, we wouldn’t be able to trust us standing or sitting in the same place until we were moving again.
-Also, we will not trust that the sum of one and one is two at a time; the impact on civilisation will be grave.
+For example, if the law of gravity is not a scientific fact, we wouldn’t be able to trust us standing or sitting in the same place until we were moving again.
+Also, we will not trust that the sum of one and one is two at a time; the impact on civilization will be grave.
 The laws of science and physics would be irrelevant, and it would be impossible for people to buy and sell.

 The absolute truth of the source of existence:

-The presence of humans on planet Earth swimming with them in space is like passengers of different cultures gathered on a plane that is travelling on an unknown-direction and anonymous flight.
+The presence of humans on planet Earth carrying them in space, is like passengers of different cultures gathered on a plane that is travelling on an unknown-direction and anonymous flight.
 They would be forced to serve themselves and endure troubles onboard.

-- The first passenger said: Yes, it is logical that the plane has a captain and he is merciful because he sent this person to answer our questions.
+- The first passenger said: Yes, it is logical that the plane has a captain and he is kind because he sent the envoy to answer our questions.

 - The second said: The plane has no captain, and I do not believe the envoy.
 We came from nothing, and we are here without a goal.